 As you no doubt realise, a GEM points the telescope by rotating it around two axes; the Right Ascension Axis (RA), shown in purple in the diagram, and the Declination Axis (Dec) shown in blue.

 This means that the telescope has two degrees of freedom (movement around the RA axis and movement around the Dec Axis).
 The furthest point our equipment can reach must lie on the surface of a sphere with its centre where these two axes intersect (the meeting point of the blue and purple dashed lines above).

 This is common sense of course, since the purpose of the mount is to track stars as they move across the celestial sphere.
 That said, the furthest point our equipment reaches is not necessarily the front of the scope!

 So what we need to do is measure the distance to the furthest point that the equipment can reach.
 There are two ways to do this.
 The conservative way is to take two measurements and then do a bit of Pythagoras:

-- As shown in the diagram above, we first measure R1 from the centre of rotation of the Dec axis to the furthest point along the OTA.
+- Now, as shown in the diagram, we first measure R1 from the centre of rotation of the Dec axis to the furthest point along the OTA.
 You can easily find the centre of rotation by extending a line up the counterweight shaft.
 In this case the longest distance along the OTA is from the Dec axis to the front of the main OTA as shown above.
-Bear in mind that in many cases the longest distance might actually be from the Dec axis back to the rear of the camera or eyepiece instead.
+Bear in mind that in many cases the longest distance might actually be from the Dec axis back to the rear of the camera cables or eyepiece instead.
 Measure both in both directions and take whichever is the longest value.

 - Next measure R2 from the centre of rotation of the RA axis to the furthest point on the OTA.
 The centre of rotation can be found by extending a line through the polar scope on most mounts.
 In this case the furthest point away is the top of the guide scope.
 Ignore the counterweight bar for now, this is a special case we will deal with below.